 Guadalupe Island is a remote island 150 miles off the Pacific coast of Baja California.
 The island has an exceptional concentration of endemic species, including 34 endemic plants.
-This 160-square-kilometer island, one of Mexico’s largest and most biologically important, is protected as a Special Biosphere Reserve.
+This 160-square-kilometer island, one of Mexico’s largest and most biologically important, is a Special Biosphere Reserve.
 It is, however, a classic “paper park,” with little actual management or protection.

-Seacology has provided funding to the Island Conservation & Ecology Group to build ten fenced exclosures to keep goats out of the most sensitive areas of Guadalupe Island.
-While demarcating the protected areas, local farmers and biologists identified two endemic plant species thought to be extinct.Full or partial funding for this project provided by
+Seacology has provided funding to the Island Conservation & Ecology Group to build fences around ten of the most sensitive areas of the island, to keep goats out.
+While demarcating the protected areas, local farmers and biologists identified two endemic plant species thought to be extinct.